captam3rica/gitNotes/Macintosh/vmware-airwatch-general-settings.md

 -   **Assigned Groups**

+    **`Groups & Settings > Groups > Assignment Groups`**

     The device group takes precidence of the smart group. (ie if the preference only applies to iOS devices, Android devices will not get the setting even if they are in the same smart group)

+    _List View_ can be used to assign multiple org groups, smart groups, and user groups to one or more profiles, public apps, and policies.

 -   **Exclusions**: choose groups to exclude